Virginia and Truckee 18 Dayton: The Dayton film history

-Post-Retirement
+Post-retirement

-In 1938 the locomotive was sold to Paramount Pictures and in 1939 was double-headed with the UP GE Steam turbine locomotives as locomotive number 58 for the Cecil B. DeMille's Union Pacific film of that same year.
-In 1969 the locomotive participated in ceremonies for the centennial of the Golden Spike.
+In 1938, the locomotive was sold to Paramount Pictures and in 1939 was double-headed with the UP GE Steam turbine locomotives as locomotive number 58 for the Cecil B. DeMille's Union Pacific film of that same year.
+In 1969, the locomotive participated in ceremonies for the centennial of the Golden Spike.
 Dayton was modified to represent Union Pacific's No. 119.
 It remained at the Golden Spike National Historic Site throughout most of the 1970s, along with the V&T's Inyo, which was modified to represent the Central Pacific's Jupiter.
 In 1974, both locomotives were sold to the State of Nevada, but remained in Utah while brand-new replicas of the Golden Spike locomotives were under construction.
 Both Inyo and Dayton finally arrived at the Nevada State Railroad Museum in Carson City in late 1978.

 Once at the museum, the Inyo and Dayton were evaluated for possible restoration to operating condition.
-The boiler of the latter was found to be in poor condition and would require replacing for the engine to operate.
-Since the Dayton's boiler was original, it was decided to instead give the engine a cosmetic restoration.
+The boiler of the latter was found to be made of wrought iron and dangerous to operate.
+Instead, it was decided to instead give the engine a cosmetic restoration.
 Dayton made its debut at the museum on Memorial Day weekend, 1982.

 In 2005, the Dayton was moved to the Comstock History Center in Virginia City, Nevada, where it was displayed until April 2018.
 It was then returned to the Nevada State Railroad Museum in exchange for Virginia and Truckee 4-6-0 No. 27, which took the Dayton's place on exhibit at the Comstock History Center.
-In July, 2022, the engine will be loaned to the California State Railroad Museum for a period of two years, during which time the Genoa and the J.W.
+In July, 2022, the engine was loaned to the California State Railroad Museum for a period of two years, during which time the Genoa and the J.W.
 Bowker will take the Dayton's place in Carson City.